Vimeo OTT Review: Pros and Cons, and Alternatives (2023)

 Vimeo offers three plans to help you grow your OTT business:

-- Starter – $1 per subscriber, per month
+- Starter – $12 per seat per month

 - Enterprise – Quote-based plan

-The Growth plan gives you access to branded apps, all monetization models, live production services, dedicated customer support, live streaming feature, and custom analytics.
+The Standard plan gives you access to branded apps, all monetization models, live production services, dedicated customer support, live streaming feature, and custom analytics.

 Here’s a quick overview of Vimeo’s downsides and cons.